armooo/cloudprint/README.rst

-  -a account_file : path to google account ident data (optional) -c              : establish and store login credentials, then exit -f              : 'fast poll', if notifications aren't working -i regexp       : include files matching regexp
+  -a account_file : path to google account ident data (optional) -c              : establish and store login credentials, then exit -f              : 'fast poll', if notifications aren't working -u              : store username/password in addition to login token
+                    to avoid authentication expiration -i regexp       : include files matching regexp
   -x regexp       : exclude filees matching regexp
                     regexp: a Python regexp, which is matched against the